Watergum, Plum Satinash

 It is a small shrub 1-3 m tall with extremely attractive flowers and foliage with clusters of edible fruit that attracts wildlife.
 It has weeping branches with lanceolate reddish brown new foliage.
 Stiff narrow leaves to 18 cm x 5 cm, dark green and dull on upper surface and paler on underneath side of leaf.
 This species is the only one of the lillypillies to have red flowers.
 They have large, fluffy heads and flower from spring to summer.
 White clusters of ovoid shaped fleshy fruits.

-The fleshy fruits can be easily propagated from the seed once fleshy fruit has been removed.
+The plant can be easily propagated from the seed once the flesh of the fruit has been removed.
 Use a 50:50 mix of sharp sand and peat moss in a sterile seed raising tray or pot to strike seeds.
 Keep moist but not damp.
 This species can be successfully struck from cuttings; the best time to take cuttings is from November to March.

 Plant out in a shaded or sheltered position away from drying winds and full sun.
 It can also be used as a specimen shrub in a raised garden bed or against a wall.
 Keep the plant well mulched and composted, its also responds well to regular fertilizing encouraging new growth.
 This species responds well to regular tip pruning increasing the number of flowers produced.
 To increase the impact of the plant try to incorporate with other species suck as palm lilies, native gingers, ground covers and ornamental grasses.
 This will help create a structured garden with differing layers of height.
 This species can also be used as an under storey plant for a more established rainforest garden.
 This species is a particularly attractive potted plant making it accessible for people with smaller gardens and courtyards.